FDI Policy (or FEMA Rules and Regulations) permits foreign investors to set up business operations in India in the following two ways

 Branch Office as the name suggests signify that this is an extension of parent company and carrying the same business activities as that of parent company.
 Ordinarily, branches in India are set up by those corporation/companies having their base outside India which are engaged in manufacturing or trading activities and want to capture Indian markets as well.
 Therefore RBI allows them to set up branch offices in India on case to case basis.
 Therefore branch offices are extended office in a sense and therefore represent the parent company and undertake activities in India like export / import of goods, rendering professional or consultancy services, carrying out research work in areas in which the parent company is engaged, promoting technical or financial collaborations between Indian companies and parent or overseas group company so on in accordance with the norms as laid down in FDI Policy/ FEMA Regulations.

 Foreign companies can open Branch Office after getting approval from Authorised Dealer Category-1 Bank (“AD Bank”).
-Foreign Exchange Management (Establishment in India of a branch office or a liaison office or a project office or any other place of business) Regulations, 2016 (“Regulations”)
+Foreign Exchange Management (Establishment in India of a branch office or a liaison office or a project office or any other place of business) Regulations, 2016 (“Regulations”) regulates this aspect.

 The term “Branch office” is defined under Regulation 2 (c) of the above regulations which has been reproduced as under: